We’ve all been there …

-Here are some of my favorite things to do when your dance students need to sit out:
+Here are some of my favorite things to do when your students need to sit out of dance class:

 1.)
 Dance with your upper body.
 Most of the time, students who are feeling a little under the weather or have an injury can still at least mark some of the movement presented in class.
 One of my favorite approaches is to have the observing student sit in a chair with good dance posture (pelvis as neutral as possible, core engaged, long spine) and dance with just their upper bodies.
 The dancer is to follow all class combinations as best as they can, practicing the port de bras and epaulment for each.
 Be sure they are focusing not only on the placement and movement of the arms, head, shoulders, and torso, but also the appropriate dynamics, quality, and musicality.
 Students will quickly learn how much more they can be using their upper body when dancing full out, and will hopefully apply that lesson when they return to class.
 They will also get a great workout for their core and arms!

 Bonus tip: Have the dancer articulate, either in a journal or verbally, what it felt like to dance just with their upper body, and how they can apply this to their dancing in the future.

 3.)
 Notate the choreography.
 During rehearsals for my first professional gig as an understudy for a piece in a dance company, I took notes on the choreography after every rehearsal.
 I knew everyone’s part – and the director created a new role in the ballet just for me because of it.
 Written notation can be a powerful tool to help dancers learn and retain choreography, and it is a great skill to practice when observing dance class due to illness or injury.
 Research has shown that when we take pen to paper and write something, we are more likely to remember it.
 Help students develop their own notation style by encouraging them to use dance terminology, pedestrian language, or even sketches and doodles to help them keep a log of each combination taught during class.